Online Learning Policies

 Availability of Course Recordings/Course Materials After the Course Completion

-Course recordings and course materials are available for two weeks after the quarter is over.
+Course recordings and course materials are available for one week after the quarter is over.
 Students are provided an option to view their lectures using the COL Player which is protected using Windows Digital Rights Management.

 Podcast are a series of audio files of the course lecture that can be downloaded to review class sessions.
 Podcasting is an optional feature that can be enabled by the instructor.
 There is no guarantee that every instructor will choose to enable this feature.